 6 – Your Work will Still be There After

-Making time for yourself is not something you do after completing your adulting checklists.
+Self Care and time for yourself is not something you do after completing your adulting checklists.
 It’s not the last thing on your list after making grocery lists, going shopping, managing finances, cleaning the bathroom, cooking dinner…etc.

 In the world of adulting, there will always be something else that you could be doing.
 Something else will always try to fill up your free time.

-Planning a fun activity is always a great way to motivate yourself to take time for yourself!
+Planning a fun activity is always a great way to motivate yourself to find time for yourself!
 Your me-time doesn’t have to be meditating in complete silence in a dark closet (unless that’s what you want to do).